RTEMS/rtems-docs/c-user/clock/directives.rst

 ------------------------------------------

-Gets the time elapsed since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in binary time format.
+Gets the time elapsed since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse resolution in binary time format.

 .. rubric:: CALLING SEQUENCE: